courtneysimonse/sicily-immigrants/project_proposal.md

     + Province boundaries for Italy from http://www.diva-gis.org/.
 I am using modern-day province boundaries.

 + Wrangling and analysis process
-    + I scraped the passenger and manifest header data using the process documented in jupyter notebook [NARA_scraper.ipynb](NARA_scraper.ipynb), resulting in three passenger data files ([italians_parta.csv](data/italians_parta.csv), [italians_partb.csv](data/italians_partb.csv), and [italans_partc.csv](data/italians_partc.csv)) and [manifest_list_1855_1900.csv](data/manifest_list_1855_1900.csv).
+    + I scraped the passenger and manifest header data using the process documented in jupyter notebook [NARA_scraper.ipynb], resulting in three passenger data files ([italians_parta.csv](data/italians_parta.csv), [italians_partb.csv](data/italians_partb.csv), and [italans_partc.csv](data/italians_partc.csv)) and [manifest_list_1855_1900.csv](data/manifest_list_1855_1900.csv).
-    + In the jupyter notebook [Italians_data_exploration.ipynb](Italians_data_exploration.ipynb), I combined the three passenger data files into [italians_to_america.csv](data/italians_to_america.csv).
+    + In the jupyter notebook [Italians_data_exploration.ipynb], I combined the three passenger data files into [italians_to_america.csv](data/italians_to_america.csv).
 I then used the list of communes in Sicily [communes_sicily.csv](data/communes_sicily.csv) to filter the passengers to only those that reported a last previous residence in Sicily.
 I did not account for multiple communes with the same name or any now defunct communes in this analysis.
 I then added the province name as a new column by matching with the commune name.
 Finally, I converted the Manifest ID to be "int" to match the manifest list file and added the manifest header information to the passenger data file.

 Example of cleaned data: